solodev/cloud-documentation/src/pages/Sites/Add Site/index.md

 **Name** | **Description**
 :--- | ---
-Pick a Site Type | Choose from the 3 site types.
+Pick a Site Type | Choose one from the 3 site types.
 Next | Go further after making a choice.

 !!!Note: